intanpuspita/04-Practices-.NET-Core/README.md

 # 04-Practices-.NET-Core
 Sample program of .NET Core

-Most of the materials are from https://docs.microsoft.com/en-us/aspnet/core
+ASP.NET Core materials are from https://docs.microsoft.com/en-us/aspnet/core

 To update EF database
 - If Data/Migrations folder is not empty, delete all files inside this folder